MycroftAI/documentation/docs/skill-development/voight-kampff/test-steps.md

 #### Configuration specification
 The configuration and values are setup in a json file in the test/behave folder of the skill, named as the feature file but with the extension `.config.json` so if the feature file is `myskill.feature` the config specification file should be called `myskill.config.json`.

-The file is organized in a config name->config value name->config patch structure.
+The file is organized in a config name -> config value name -> config patch structure.

 ```json
 {